Sharp forms and quantitative stability for general weighted discrete $p$-Hardy inequalities: Introduction

 Now, for the Hardy inequality specifically a lot has been done in the continuous setting.
 First, let us note that for both continuous (\ref{p-hardy continuous}) and discrete (\ref{p-hardy dis 2}) versions, the Hardy inequality actually admits no non-trivial minimizers.
 Although the \say{formal} minimizers are known to be in the family $c|x|^{\frac{p-1}{p}}$ (or $cn^{\frac{p-1}{p}}$ in the discrete) for $c\in \mathbb{R}\backslash \{0\}$, they do not lie in the appropriate space of functions.
 This differs from other inequalities such as Sobolev or Poincar\'e, whose minimizers are admissible in the corresponding function spaces.

 In \cite{cianchi2008hardy}, Cianchi and Ferone showed that despite the fact that the continuous (multidimensional) Hardy inequality (\ref{p-hardy continuous}) admits no minimizers (unless $u=0$), any minimizing sequence of functions must approach the family of non-trivial minimizers $c|x|^{\frac{p-1}{p}}$.
 Later, similar results have been obtained in other settings \cite{sano2017scale, ioku2017hardy, sano2018scaling, bez2018stability, sano2018improvements, ruzhansky2018note, ruzhansky2019critical, banerjee2026sharp}.
-However, to our best knowledge, no such results are available in the discrete setting.
-There is a related result by Barki \cite{barki2024sharp}, where it was proved that any minimizing sequence of the classical discrete $p$-Hardy inequality (\ref{p-hardy dis 2}) must approach the zero sequence.
-While it does give stability, it does not tell either the rate of convergence or the shape of the minimizing sequence.
-In this paper, we fill this gap by showing a result in the form of Cianchi and Ferone in the discrete framework.
+However, to the best of our knowledge, no such results are available in the discrete setting.
+There is a related quantitative result by Barki \cite{barki2024sharp}, where stability was established by showing that the deficit of the classical discrete $p$-Hardy inequality \eqref{p-hardy dis 2} controls a weighted distance to the trivial zero sequence.
+While this provides a rate of vanishing in a specific weighted norm, it does not capture the actual asymptotic shape of the minimizing sequences.
+In this paper, we fill this gap by proving that the deficit controls the weighted distance to the family of non-trivial minimizers $cn^{\frac{p-1}{p}}$.

 The paper is organized as follows.
 In Section~\ref{sec pre}, we collect the necessary preliminary results, including the definition, key properties of the $C_p$-functional and state the auxiliary results.
-Section~\ref{sec main} contains the main results of this paper: the general weighted discrete $p$-Hardy identity with sharp remainder (Theorem~\ref{thm hardy identity}), its various consequences and the quantitative stability result (Theorem~\ref{thm hardy stability}).
+Section~\ref{sec main} contains the main results of this paper: the general weighted discrete $p$-Hardy inequality with a sharp remainder (Theorem~\ref{thm hardy identity}), its various consequences and the quantitative stability result (Theorem~\ref{thm hardy stability}).
 In Section~\ref{sec proofs 1}, we prove the preliminary lemmata, namely the $C_p$-algebraic identity (Lemma~\ref{prop cp identity}) and the discrete critical Hardy inequality (Lemma~\ref{barki almost}).
 Section~\ref{sec proofs 2} is devoted to the proofs of the two main theorems.
 Finally, in Section~\ref{sec proofs 3}, we show how the general identity reduces to the Huang-Ye identity when $p=2$ (Corollary~\ref{cor 1}).